Liberty acquire Vaughn and Hartley as part of 3-team trade

 ''Being pregnant takes a lot out of you and I'm rebuilding my muscle form, working on my game,'' said Hartley, who is reunited with former UConn teammate Kiah Stokes.

 Vaughn, who also is from New York, was drafted eighth by New York in 2009 and played for the Liberty for four seasons before heading to Washington in 2013.

-She earned the league's most improved player award in 2011.
+''To be heading home to New York, to play at the Garden alongside so many women whose basketball heritages are so intertwined with mine - it's really just a dream come true,'' Vaughn said. ''It's full circle, back to my roots and I feel so blessed to have the opportunity.''

-''This was a tough decision to make - Carolyn has been a great teammate and an exemplary member of the New York Liberty; she will do well for Seattle, and we wish her all of the best,'' said Liberty coach Bill Laimbeer. ''Bria Hartley has enjoyed a great deal of success as a champion on a big stage at UConn, and will enhance our guard strength.
+''This was a tough decision to make - Carolyn has been a great teammate and an exemplary member of the New York Liberty; she will do well for Seattle, and we wish her all of the best,'' Liberty coach Bill Laimbeer said. ''Bria Hartley has enjoyed a great deal of success as a champion on a big stage at UConn, and will enhance our guard strength.
 Kia Vaughn will bring toughness and experience to our front court, and she is a consummate professional basketball player.''

-The move clears salary cap space for Washington to trade for Elena Delle Donne.
-She's a restricted free agent with the Sky, but a deal is in the works to send her to Washington, according to two people familiar with the situation.
-The people spoke on condition of anonymity because the deal hasn't been finalized yet.

-''We have some other things we know we're going to do down the road whether it be in the next few days or next week or so,'' Washington Mystics coach and general manager Mike Thibault said. ''The No. 1 was salary cap issues and protected contract issues and it has something to do with what we're doing.
-The sixth pick is a valuable piece, whether we use it ourselves or something else down the road.''

 Both Vaughn and Hartley were in the final year of their contracts.